 Funding to achieve this ambitious goal will be provided by the digital music services, who gained tremendously with the bill’s passage.
 The bill overhauls today’s labyrinthine digital mechanical licensing process.
-Under the MMA, services such as Spotify, Apple Music, Tidal, etc., (referred to as Digital Service Providers or DSPs) will be able to secure blanket licenses for all the music on their services and pay the prevailing rates for usage.
+Under the Music Modernization Act, services such as Spotify, Apple Music, Tidal, etc., (referred to as Digital Service Providers or DSPs) will be able to secure blanket licenses for all the music on their services and pay the prevailing rates for usage.
 In exchange for funding the creation of the MLC, DSPs will be insulated from lawsuits from music rights holders, as long as they abide by the specific terms laid out for digital music use in the MMA.

 It’s hard to say whether the creation of the MLC’s music ownership database or the protection from lawsuits is the bigger win for DSPs.
 Spotify’s VP of Business Affairs, Hector Gutierrez applauded the fact that the MMA, “Will create a more transparent and streamlined approach to music licensing and payment to artists.”
 At various points in the recent past, Spotify had been sued by music rights holders since the company had not been able to ascertain to whom it should pay past-due streaming royalties due to the lack of ownership information available for a significant portion of the 35-plus million songs in the Spotify catalog.
 As part of a legal settlement, Spotify paid out $112 million to publishers in May 2018 for songs that had been streamed but for which Spotify could not identify who to pay.
 In fact, a different lawsuit filed late in 2017 by Wixen Music Publishing against Spotify alleging lack of payment is still pending in US Court.
 With the MMA’s passage, all royalty beefs originating after January 1, 2018 will be handled under the new law.